-The increased vehicle weight of electric vehicles affects the non-exhaust emissions (see chapter 2.1.1), leading to a 10-15 % increase of PM10 and PM2.5 brake wear emissions.
-On the other hand, electric vehicles are typically equipped with regenerative braking.
-Regenerative braking is an energy recovery mechanism that transforms the braking energy to electricity that can be used for driving and acceleration.
-The reduction potential on brake emissions needs further research (Liu et al., 2019) but preliminary measurements by Hagino et al. (2019), Stanard et al. (2020) and Koupal et al. (2021) indicate significant reduction of brake emissions.
+The increased vehicle weight of electric vehicles affects non-exhaust emissions (see chapter 2.1.1), leading to a 10-15 % increase in brake wear (Beddows & Harrison, 2021).
+Similar conclusions about the impact of weight have been derived from the study of S. Woo et al. (2022) in which the increase of the vehicle weight by 20% increased brake wear emissions by around 15%-20%.
+The study of Liu et al. (2021) also evaluated the vehicle weights of small, medium and large ICE cars and their equivalent EVs in urban, rural and motorway environments.
+The impact of the increased weight of BEV to PM10 and PM2.5 emission factors from brakes was found around 9-17%.
+However, electric vehicles are typically equipped with regenerative braking.
+Regenerative braking is an energy recovery mechanism that transforms the braking energy into electricity that can be used for driving and acceleration.
+The reduction potential of brake emissions needs further research (Liu et al., 2021) but preliminary measurements by Hagino et al. (2019), Stanard et al. (2020) and Koupal et al. (2021) indicate a significant reduction of brake emissions.

 Although gaseous emissions do occur as a result of the mechanical abrasion of brake linings, they do not appear to be significant.
 During the tests conducted by Garg et al. (2000), no increases in the concentrations of CO, CO2 and hydrocarbons above the background levels in the test chamber could be detected.